NostalGeek19/IsoFED/README.md

 - Only one type is ever "in charge" at a time; when the dominant biome changes, the old weather **crossfades out** while the new one **crossfades in** — no jarring pops, and no more than one weather type competing for attention.
 - Particles are simulated in NumPy arrays (not Python objects), each with its own fall speed, drift, and landing behavior — rain streaks and splashes, snow drifts sideways as it falls, sandstorm particles blow almost horizontally.
 - Precipitation lands on the *actual* elevation-adjusted position of each tile, so weather visually "sticks" to hills and mountains instead of floating over flat ground.
-- Global timer alternates between clear and stormy periods with randomized durations, and intensity fades in/out smoothly rather than switching instantly (`F2` to force a change, adjustable density with `[` / `]`).
+- Global timer alternates between clear and stormy periods with randomized durations, and intensity fades in/out smoothly rather than switching instantly (`F2` to force a change).

 ### Day/night cycle
 - A full day/night clock drives everything lighting-related: ambient color temperature (cool blue at night, warm at sunrise/sunset, neutral at noon), overall scene brightness, and the direction of the sun.